allogic/Nippon/README.md

 ### Visual Studio

 Open the `Project` as a CMake project.
 Select `Project/Delete Cache and Reconfigure`.
-Select `Build/Build All`
+Select `Build/Build All`.

 Select startup item...